-6 CONCLUDING REMARKS
+6. CONCLUDING REMARKS

-Our main goal in this article has been to construct a two-stage multiple testing procedure that allows making early decisions on the null hypotheses in terms of rejection, acceptance or continuation to the second stage for further testing with more observations and eventually controls the FDR.
-Such two-stage formulation of multiple testing is of practical importance in many statistical investigations; nevertheless, generalizations of the classical BH type methods from single-stage to the present two-stage setting, which seem to be the most natural procedures to consider, have not been put forward until the present work.
-We have been able to construct two such generalizations with proven FDR control under independence.
-We have provided simulation results showing their meaningful improvements over the first-stage BH method relative to that offered by the ideal BH method in terms of both power and cost saving under independence, and given an example of their utilities in practice.
-We also have presented numerical evidence that the proposed procedures can maintain a control over the FDR even under some dependence situations.
+This article has been motivated by the need to have a twostage strategy for testing multiple null hypotheses, not known before, that allows making early decisions on the null hypotheses in terms of rejection, acceptance, or continuation to the second stage for further testing with more observations, and eventually controls the FDR in a nonasymptotic setting, as the first step toward designing an FDR based two-stage study.
+We have produced two such strategies by generalizing the classical BH method and its adaptive version from single-stage to the present two-stage setting.
+We have proved their FDR control under independence and provided simulation evidence showing their meaningful improvements over the first-stage BH method relative to those ideally offered by the full-data BH method in terms of both power and cost savings, and given an example of their utilities in practice.
+We also have presented numerical evidence that the proposed strategies can maintain a control over the FDR even under some dependence situations.